Why Choose A Residential Treatment Center?

-As difficult as it can be for a parent to watch their child struggle and (inevitably) make mistakes, this difficult time helps form the adult a child will someday become.
-Although it may not seem like puberty will ever end, in most cases it leaves little more damage than a few gray hairs on the parents’ heads.
+As difficult as it can be for a parent to watch their teen struggle and (inevitably) make mistakes, this difficult time helps form the adult a child will someday become.
+Although it may not seem like puberty will ever end, in most cases it leaves little more damage than a few short-lived rebellious outbursts.

 What is a Residential Treatment Center?

 A residential treatment center (RTC) is an inpatient facility for struggling adolescents.
 Unlike many other forms of therapy, a residential treatment center features a community that is closer to a family than a typical patient-therapist dynamic.

 Rather than locking children away in frightening hospitals with menacing nurses, at a residential treatment center, every child is special.
 Highly-trained staff closely oversees the therapeutic process and tailors it to best suit the child’s individual needs.

 Instead of simply labeling an issue with a specific name and utilizing a run-of-the-mill approach, a residential treatment center guarantees that the experience is different for everyone.
 Since every child is different, it only stands to reason that every issue is dealt with on a case-by-case basis.

 A residential treatment center features small, tight-knit groups who work together to achieve their goals.
 This results in both fewer children to a therapist (and, consequently, provides every child with the attention they require) and a sense of team.
 At a residential treatment center, a struggling child does not have to face their problems alone.